skalb/skalb.github.com/source/_posts/2012-04-23-how-to-easily-handle-model-relationships-in-rails-and-backbone-js.markdown

 ---
 While playing around with Backbone.js, I couldn't find an easy way to build an app that used the RESTful hierarchy of my models.
 I think <a href="http://spinejs.com/docs/relations">Spine's</a> implementation is fairly straightforward.

-I did find arelevant<a href="https://github.com/PaulUithol/Backbone-relational">active project</a>, but for my specific case the added complexity of an additional component and dependency didn't seem justified.
+I did find a relevant<a href="https://github.com/PaulUithol/Backbone-relational">active project</a>, but for my specific case the added complexity of an additional component and dependency didn't seem justified.
 Rails already does the hard part for me, I just need Backbone to call the correct Urls.

 I wanted to learn more about Backbone, so I prototyped a very basic project management app using Rails and Backbone called Trackbone that I'll walk through in this post.